mathisto/Glowmancer/data/operations/README.md

   "key": "r",
   "category": "basic",
   "unlockLevel": 1,
-  "description": "Reverses the order of all elements, like a mirror's reflection", "flavor": "As above, so below - the ancient incantation flips reality itself", "examples": {
+  "description": "Reverses the order of all orbs, like a mirror's reflection", "flavor": "As above, so below - the ancient incantation flips reality itself", "examples": {
     "1d": {